hashicorp/terraform-provider-awscc/docs/data-sources/config_config_rule.md

 Read-Only:

-- `compliance_resource_id` (String) ID of the only one resource which we want to trigger the rule
+- `compliance_resource_id` (String) The ID of the only AWS resource that you want to trigger an evaluation for the rule.
+If you specify a resource ID, you must specify one resource type for ``ComplianceResourceTypes``.
-- `compliance_resource_types` (List of String) Resource types of resources which we want to trigger the rule
+- `compliance_resource_types` (List of String) The resource types of only those AWS resources that you want to trigger an evaluation for the rule.
+You can only specify one type if you also specify a resource ID for ``ComplianceResourceId``.
-- `tag_key` (String) Tag key applied only to resources which we want to trigger the rule
+- `tag_key` (String) The tag key that is applied to only those AWS resources that you want to trigger an evaluation for the rule.
-- `tag_value` (String) Tag value applied only to resources which we want to trigger the rule
+- `tag_value` (String) The tag value applied to only those AWS resources that you want to trigger an evaluation for the rule.
+If you specify a value for ``TagValue``, you must also specify a value for ``TagKey``.

 <a id="nestedatt--source"></a>